Where is Heathcote located?

 Are there better times to come?

 Weather and resident and task availability is always a factor.
-There is much less public involvement during the coldest days of winter in January and February, while larger groups and more events tend to happen in the summer.
+There is much less public involvement from December through February, while larger groups and more events tend to happen in the summer.
 Check our website periodically for events and updates.

 Is Heathcote a non-smoking space?